MariusVentus/CallLogger/README.md

 V0.0.2 > Added a "Show Last Line" box since I keep forgetting where I am.

 V0.0.3 > Added (Working) "Open Current Log" Button.
-Added (Not Working) "Clear Current Log" and "Stamp Current Log" buttons, split About and Help into two buttons, added Settings menu to save weekdays.
+Added (Not Working) "Clear Current Log" and "Stamp Current Log" buttons, split About and Help into two buttons, added Settings menu to eventually save weekdays.

-V0.0.4-6 > Added Icons and Resources, clearing and stamping logs.
+V0.0.4-6 > Added Icons and Resources, "Clear Current Log" and "Stamp Current Log" buttons working.

 V0.0.7 > Completed settings menu, now able to save and update settings.

 V0.0.8 > Auto-splits call logs each week, altering the CSV to match the normal Workdays in the settings.

+V0.0.9 > Date box shos current date, with Shift/Reset buttons to alter adding date.
+Will also change Csvs as needed, if auto-splitting enabled.

 ***Planned Features (Warning: Doing this for fun in my free time.
 Updates will be slow, if at all)***

 1.)
-Date box showing the current date, with override options to add calls from previous days.

-2.)
 Improved layout and "graphics."
 Improved code (right now it is spaghetti all shoved in main.cpp)

-3.)
+2.)
 Possible AI "Learn your note-taking style" feature which learns how to parse based off the user.
 Might be too ambitious, given the average user's hardware.

+3.)
+Miscellaneous Improvements.
+Maybe a sorting feature to sort csvs by date, although Excel can already do that.
+Suggestions?